xmtp/proto/README.md

 Note that the generated typescript code is not committed here, instead it is generated dynamically when publishing the [proto package to npm](https://www.npmjs.com/package/@xmtp/proto)

-The overview and the protobuf files together form a definition of the protocol.
-The overview leans heavily on the protobuf definition and also serves as a guide for finding the relevant details in them.
+The overview and the protobuf files together form the definition of the protocol.
+The overview leans heavily on the protobuf files and also serves as a guide for finding the relevant details in them.

 ## Working on this repo